Sewell, Chile: Preservation

 Numerous supporters argued to have the town preserved because of its significance to Chilean history and its unusual site in the Andes.
 Demolition was halted at the end of the 1980s.
 In 1998 the Chilean Government declared Sewell a National Monument.
 In 1999 Chile's College of Architects declared Sewell to be one of the country's 10 most important urban works.
 Nine books have been written about life at Sewell.
 In 2006 UNESCO designated it as a World Heritage Site, based on Chile's nomination and assessment of its significance.

 During the 1980s some of the remaining buildings were remodeled to house thousands of contract workers at the mine, but they were later moved out.
 Other buildings have been restored in order to preserve the nature of the original town.
 Some 50 restored buildings remain, and a history museum is housed in one of the structures.

 CODELCO uses several buildings for offices.
 Now only the basic company facilities required for mining remain in the town.
 The area is not accessible by private vehicles.
 The government allows visitors only through tour operators from Santiago and Rancagua.

+Climate

+Due to its elevation, Sewell has a warm-summer mediterranean climate (Csb, according to the Köppen climate classification), as at least 4 months see an average temperature above 10 °C (50 °F), having dry, moderate summers and cool, wet (sometimes snowy) winters.